GSA-TTS/identity-handbook/index.md

 ---
-layout: default
-title: Home
+title: Login Handbook
 permalink: /
+layout: article
 ---

-# Login Handbook

 Welcome to the Login.gov handbook!
 This is our open source team documentation!